hanggrian/IIT-CS430/IIT-CS430-Spring2021/hw1.md

 # Homework 1

+## Problem 1

-## 1. Order the following list of functions by the big-O notation.
+Order the following list of functions by the big-O notation.
 Group together (for example, by underlining) those functions that are big-Theta of one another.

 | <small>1-4</small> | <small>5-8</small> | <small>9-12</small> | <small>13-16</small> | <small>17-20</small> |
 | :---: | :---: | :---: | :---: | :---: |